bajamircea/bajamircea.github.io/_posts/2015-03-14-if-error-else.markdown

 **if-error-else coding pattern**.

-For functions that need not release any resource, like `fwrite`, the error handing stays close to the function it relates to:
+For functions that need not release any resource, like `fwrite`, the error handing can stay close to the function it relates to:

 {% highlight c++ linenos %}
 size_t write_count = fwrite(buffer , 1, read_count, dst);